VE-NOM101/FilmFrenzy/README.md

 8) Read reviews: Users can read reviews written by others to get recommendations or insights about movies.

-9)Top movie list: The system provides a list of top-rated movies based on user ratings or IMDb ratings.
+9) Top movie list: The system provides a list of top-rated movies based on user ratings or IMDb ratings.

-10)Search movies: Users can search for movies by title.
+10) Search movies: Users can search for movies by title.

 11) User roles: Admins can have additional privileges such as managing user accounts and movie listings.